 This course focuses on basic alterations in major body systems.
 Concepts covered include acid-base balance, fluid and electrolytes, oxygenation, inflammation/infection, metabolism, perfusion, elimination, musculoskeletal function, thermoregulation, tissue integrity and cellular regulation.
-Students will be
+Students will be introduced to related assessment findings, lab and diagnostic tests, nursing diagnoses, and nursing interventions.
+Theory and skills are reinforced in classroom, laboratory, and clinical experiences.
+Identification with the nurse's role is fostered by direct involvement and active participation in the nursing care of assigned clients.
+3 lecture hours, 2 lab hours, 3 clinical hours

-NUR 138 Foundation of Pharmacology and Disease Process 4 cr. hrs.
-Prerequisite: Admission to the ADN program
+NUR 138 Foundation of Pharmacology and Disease Process